DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

         - ✏️Defining systems: identifying and describing the various systems within an organization, including their roles, functions, and interdependencies.
         - ✏️Reducing systems: Consolidation and removal of complexity
         - ✏️Alternative systems: refers to backup systems, redundant systems
-    - **Continuity planning**: The first two phases of the BCP process (project scope and planning and the business impact analysis) focus on determining how the BCP process will work and prioritizing the business assets that need to be protected against interruption
+    - 🔴**Continuity planning**: The first two phases of the BCP process (project scope and planning and the business impact analysis) focus on determining how the BCP process will work and prioritizing the business assets that need to be protected against interruption
       - The next phase of BCP development, continuity planning, focuses on the development and implementation of a continuity strategy to minimize the impact realized risks might have on protected assets
       - There are two primary subtasks involved in continuity planning:
         - Strategy development
         - Provisions and processes: In the provisions and processes phase, the BCP team also designs the procedures and mechanisms to mitigate risks that were deemed unacceptable during the strategy development phase.
       - The goal of this process is to create a **continuity of operations plan** (COOP), which focuses on how an org will carry out critical business functions starting shortly after a disruption occurs and extending up to one month of sustained operations
-    - **Approval and implementation**:
+    - 🔴**Approval and implementation**:
       - BCP plan now needs sr. management buy-in (should be endorsed by the org's top exec)
       - You should strive to have the highest-­ranking person possible sign the BCP’s statement of importance.
       - BCP team should create an implementation schedule, and all personnel involed should receive training on the plan